EricZinda/Perplexity/Backlog.md

             USER: 14
             Host: Sorry, I don't know how to give you that.
             - SHould be: too many!
-        - If you get N failures in a row, give help?
         - USER: how much does water cost -> There are less than 1 thing
         - USER: another water -> I don't know the words: another
         - Just a couple waters thanks --> Sorry, I don't know how to give you that.